Shrutic20/React-app/README.md

 I am excited about my current project that is Manual Re-age assignment.
 I will be working with React, and I am eager to leverage the knowledge and skills I have gained to contribute effectively to the project.

+Continuously worked on improving interpersonal skills and fostering effective communication and collaboration.